zeya-anwar/UnrealBlueprintSDK/README.md

 Your Unreal project is not set up to be a C++ project.
 Here is a tutorial that will help fix this problem. http://idkudk.blogspot.com/2015/02/how-to-get-plugins-to-package-correctly.html

+If you are building for iOS, there is a temporary issue where the "BSD UMETA(DisplayName = "BSD")," line in PlayFabEnums.h throws an error.
+This issue will be resolved soon.
+Delete that line if you are building to Apple devices.

 General troubleshooting: